jbush001/NyuziProcessor/tests/cosimulation/README.md

-The cosimulation environment validates the hardware design by executing a program in lock-step in both the Verilog simulator and C based functional simulator.
-The test harness compares instruction side effects--register writebacks and memory stores--and flags an error if they don't match.
+This directory contains scripts and programs to validate the hardware design in cosimulation.
+This works by executing a program in lock-step in both the Verilog simulator and C based functional simulator.
+It compares instruction side effects--register writebacks and memory stores--and flags an error if they don't match.
 Test programs can be real programs or random instruction sequences created by the generate_random utility.

 Randomized cosimulation is a common processor verification technique.
 Here are a few papers that describe it's application for some commercial processors: